 This course will review the basics of genetics, including the importance of family history, ethical concerns.
 This course also examines the dynamics of aging and health promotion practices to facilitate healthy aging.
 Students will explore principles of pain management, palliative care across the life span, and end of life care.
 PREREQUISITE: NSG 404 (NSG 404 may be taken with NSG 426).
-Mode of delivery: webbased.
+Mode of delivery: web-based.
 3 lecture hours.
-Fall and Summer semesters.